-One of the main causes of the French Revolution was the financial crisis which forced King Louis XVI to levy a new land tax in the hope of solving his monetary problems.
+Did you know that one of the main causes of the French Revolution was the financial crisis which forced King Louis XVI to levy a new land tax in the hope of solving his monetary problems?

 When new controller general of finance, Charles De Calonne, suggested that France begin taxing the previously exempt Nobility, they refused.